Snullerberg/QuicksortInEveryLanguage/README.md

 # QuicksortInEveryLanguage

 ### The classic QuickSort algorithm in as many languages as possible: A self proposed challenge.
-#### Project where I expose myself to as many different programming languages I can stand.
+#### A project where I expose myself to as many different programming languages I can stand.

-For every implementation i use the following data sample.
+For every single implementation I use the following data sample.

 ```javascript
 Random